plotdb/uploadr/README.md

 ##### Dummy

-Dummy provide doesn't upload files to anywhere - it just responses with a dummy result.
+Dummy provider doesn't upload files to anywhere - it just responds with a dummy result.
 Include `providers/dummy.js` then:

     new uploadr({ host: "dummy" })